Koushith/Bike-Rental-System/README.md

 Represents a time slot for booking a bike with properties such as timeslotId, startTime, endTime, and status (e.g. available, booked), and any other relevant details.

-##### Properties:
+- **startTime**: A required Date property that stores the start time of a timeslot.

-fullName: A required string property that represents the full name of the customer.
+- **endTime**: A required Date property that stores the end time of a timeslot.
-email: A required string property that represents the email address of the customer.
-The unique option is set to true to ensure that no two documents have the same email address.
+- **isAvailable**: A Boolean property that is set to true by default and indicates whether the timeslot is available for booking.
-password: A required string property that represents the password of the customer.

-##### Indexes:
-The customerSchema defines an index on the email property with the unique option set to true.
-This ensures that there are no two documents with the same email address.
-This index can be used to optimize queries that involve looking up a customer by their email address.
+Index on startTime and endTime fields for optimized queries.

 ```js
 const timeslotSchema = new mongoose.Schema({